 If you’re interested in becoming a volunteer with Support Driven, we’ve got an opportunity right now.
-We’re looking for volunteers to help with the Support Driven Expo.
+We’re looking for volunteers to help with the Support Driven 2019 Expo Americas.
 The sign up form is below.

 Though volunteer work mostly happens behind the scenes, it can have a big impact on the volunteer’s life.
 Every few weeks, I’ll feature a couple volunteers from past events.
 You’ll learn about how they got involved, what they enjoyed, and advice for those thinking of becoming a volunteer (spoiler alert: do it!).

 Brittany has been a member of Support Driven since October 2015 and went to the first SUPCONF San Francisco in 2016.